unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/cache-pools.md

 When you set up a %%cache pool|cache-pool%% with more than one device, it enters **multi-device mode**.
 Here's what you should know:

-- **Data protection:** This mode uses %%BTRFS|btrfs%% to mirror data across devices, helping protect your cached data from drive failure.
+- **Data protection:** This mode uses %%BTRFS|btrfs%% or %%ZFS|zfs%% to mirror data across devices, helping protect your cached data from drive failure.
 You can lose one device without losing any data.
 - **Mix and match:** You can add or remove devices of different sizes and types, including mixing SSDs and HDDs.
 - **Capacity management:** Use the [BTRFS disk usage calculator](http://carfax.org.uk/btrfs-usage/) to estimate how much space you'll have based on the %%RAID|raid%% level and sizes of the devices you're using.
+For %%ZFS|zfs%% pools, use the [ZFS storage guide](../advanced-configurations/optimize-storage/zfs-storage.md) for configuration details.

 </TabItem>
 </Tabs>